-Cueva Ventana is one of over 2,000 caves in Puerto Rico, with many still undiscovered.
-Roughly translated it means window cave, and it’s become famous for its naturally framed view of the Puerto Rican countryside.
+Cueva Ventana is one of over 2,000 caves in Puerto Rico.
+Surprisingly, many are still undiscovered.
+Roughly translated, “cueva ventana” means window cave, aptly named for it’s famous natural window, overlooking the Puerto Rican countryside.

 What is Cueva Ventana?

 Cueva Ventana lies atop a limestone cliff and is filled with stalagmites and stalactites.
 The stalagmites reach upwards, such that they mite be a stalactite one day.
 When the two meet, after thousands of years, they form a column or pillar within the cave.

 To access the cave, you book a guided tour, during which you’ll learn more about the Taino Indians, the indigenous peoples of Puerto Rico.
 Their drawings are still seen on the walls of the caves today.
 You’ll also learn about the wildlife and greenery on the island.
 All tours are led by locals who have grown up on the island.